jubrealguy/Jubrealguy/README.md

 ## Welcome
 I am a programmer skilled in the C Language and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS and JavaScript.
-I am currently on a software engineering programme with ALX.
+I am currently on a software engineering course with ALX.

 I am available for any front end projects, also python and C projects.
 I am also willing to collaborate with young and seasoned programmers on technical projects

-I am a certified data analyst, skilled in Data Wrangling and Visualisations.
+I am a certified data analyst, skilled with SQL and python and it's packages for Data science.

 <!--
 **jubrealguy/Jubrealguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.